Wardrobe organisation 101: How to give yours a makeover

-Do a spot check.
 When you know what you’re keeping, inspect each garment carefully under a bright light for any stains.
-If it’s clean, it can go back in the wardrobe, or refresh it with Ariel Excel Washing Gel with a Touch of Febreze, so the next time you take it out, even after weeks, it will still smell fresh.
-If there’s a stain—and the garment’s safe to wash—remove the spill with Ariel gel detergent like Ariel Excel Washing Gel Original.
+If it’s clean, it can go back in the wardrobe, or refresh it with Ariel Washing Gel with a Touch of Febreze, so the next time you take it out, even after weeks, it will still smell fresh.
+If there’s a stain—and the garment’s safe to wash—remove the spill with a gel detergent like Ariel Washing Gel Original.

-Create some order.
-Sort the items you’re keeping by category (short-sleeve blouses, long-sleeve button-downs, sundresses, pants, skirts, etc.), then by colour.
+Sort the items you’re keeping by category (short-sleeve blouses, long-sleeve button-downs, sundresses, pants, skirts, etc.), then by coloured clothes.
 Invest in slim hangers covered in a nonslip fabric.
 Cramming your clothing in the wardrobe prevents air from circulating and can lead to wrinkling.
-And don’t hang your jumpers, which can lose their shape; stack them by colour or texture on shelves, keeping the stacks eight to 10 inches high to prevent toppling.
+And don’t hang your jumpers, which can lose their shape; fold your t-shirt and jumpers stack them by colour or texture on shelves, keeping the stacks eight to 10 inches high to prevent toppling.
 Consider investing in a shoe rack too.